harvard-lil/perma/README.md

-Linky - indelible links
+Perma - indelible links
 =====

 ## Install

-Linky is a Python application running in Django.
+Perma is a Python application running in Django.

 ### Python, Django, and modules

-To develop Linky, install Python and the Python package manager, pip.
+To develop Perma, install Python and the Python package manager, pip.

 The required modules are found in requirements.txt.
 Install them using pip: